Congenital Ptosis

 1. Observation:

-• In mild cases that do not affect vision, a doctor may choose to monitor the condition without intervention.
+• In cases that do not affect vision, a doctor may choose to monitor the condition without intervention.

 2. Eyelid Crutches: